Shuyan98/Shuyan98.github.io/index.md

 <!-- After that, I stayed in Tsinghua University as a Research Associate, waiting for a US visa.
 I am grateful to Prof. Xiu Li for giving me the opportunity to improve my ability of project management and supervision.   -->

 # News
+2023-02: 3 papers on domain adaptation, object detection and multi-modal learning were accepted by <a href="https://2023.ieeeicassp.org">ICASSP'2023</a>.

-2023-01: My doctorate thesis is awarded as Excellent Doctorate Dissertation by ShenZhen Association for Artificial Intelligence (3 people awarded per annual).
+2023-01: My doctorate thesis was awarded as Excellent Doctorate Dissertation by ShenZhen Association for Artificial Intelligence (3 people awarded per annual).

 2023-01: I gave a seminar talk at Division D, Department of Engineering at University of Cambridge to introduce unsupervised learning for digital twins.
 Thanks Prof. Ioannis Brilakis for the invitation!